I was involved in mysticism, both Christian and Buddhist, for many years.

 What makes this temptation all the worse is that people who've bought into the deception tend to develop a sense of specialness.
 They think they're beyond normal rules for human behavior.
 Romans 3:23 says, "All have sinned and fall short of the glory of God."
 And that applies to mystics and occultists as much as anyone -- even if they think it doesn't.

-The Bible condemns all forms of occultism: "There shall not be found among you any one that maketh his son or his daughter to pass through the fire, or that useth divination, or an observer of times, or an enchanter, or a witch" (Deuteronomy 18:10).
+Neoplatonism easily morphs into occultism.
+Jesse Finley Hurley's Sorcery (introduction, pdf) claims that magic can be explained scientifically by this philosophy.
+In Hurley's version, orders from the "conscious mind" are delivered via the "unconsciousness mind" out to the common universal mind.
+Hurley cites phenomena such as telepathy and hypnosis in support of his theory.
+The Bible condemns all such occultism: "There shall not be found among you any one that maketh his son or his daughter to pass through the fire, or that useth divination, or an observer of times, or an enchanter, or a witch" (Deuteronomy 18:10).
+Sorcery (Greek φαρμακεία) is listed as a sin in Galatians 5:20.

 So the fourth part of the case against mysticism is this tendency for it to degenerate into occultism.